eoyebami/eoyebami.github.io/aws/solutions-architect/application-integration/2026-07-17-api-gateway.md

     - `http apis`: optimized for serverless workloads (lambda) and http backends
     - `rest apis`: provides endpoints that provide api management capabilities
     - `websocket apis`: maintain bi directional connections ideal for real-time applications like chat apps and live gaming dashboards
+* Its integration with `lambda` is great for resilience and availability, because `lambda` can scale almost infinitly to handle traffic and it is distributed across multiple `AZs` for fault tolerance

 ### Features